Evictions of Residential Tenants in Texas

 Appeals from County to District Court

-Property Code Sec.
-24.007.
-APPEAL.
 A final judgment of a county court in an eviction suit may not be appealed on the issue of possession unless the premises in question are being used for residential purposes only.
 A judgment of a county court may not under any circumstances be stayed pending appeal unless, within 10 days of the signing of the judgment, the appellant files a supersedeas bond in an amount set by the county court.
 In setting the supersedeas bond the county court shall provide protection for the appellee to the same extent as in any other appeal, taking into consideration the value of rents likely to accrue during appeal, damages which may occur as a result of the stay during appeal, and other damages or amounts as the court may deem appropriate.

 CONCLUSION

-The Process Summarized
+Eviction Process Summarized

 In a typical eviction, a landlord must give a three-day notice to vacate, file an eviction petition in justice court, get it served, have it heard in court by a justice of the peace, and then wait five days for a final judgment and a writ of possession.
 The landlord must then wait until the constable posts a 48-hour notice on the door and then removes the tenant who is otherwise unwilling to leave.
 Elapsed time?
 Often three to four weeks but that assumes there is no appeal.
-If the tenant appeals, it is possible that the tenant will gain additional free-rent time in the property.
+If the tenant appeals, it is possible that the tenant will gain additional time in the property.

 Judgments Against Individual Tenants